marcobakkara1234/Contextual-Reversible-Enforcement-and-Marking-Up-System-Code/README.md

 MIT License — see [LICENSE](LICENSE) for details.

-*This repository accompanies the above paper submitted to Springer Nature International Journal of Intelligent Transportation Systems Research.*
+*This repository accompanies the above paper submitted to the International Journal of Intelligent Transportation Systems Research (Springer).*